 Just be sure that you help your dog lose weight gradually and in a safe manner – don’t just start withholding food.
 Begin by cutting out all of the empty calories your dog receives (including treats and people food), and then, switch to a low-calorie food or simply reduce the quantity you feed your dog slightly.

 In most cases, you’ll want to consult with your vet while trying to get your dog to lose weight.

 Exercise can help improve mobility and your dog’s mental well-being (which is helpful in treating just about any ailment).
 Exercise can also help strengthen the muscles around the ailing joints, which can help support the joint and improve your dog’s quality of life.

 However, it is important that your dog gets exercise in the right way, as overuse is one of the primary causes of joint problems in the first place.
-Typically, this means you’ll want to provide your dog with low-impact exercises that won’t cause a lot of stress on your his joints.
+Typically, this means you’ll want to provide your dog with low-impact exercises that won’t cause a lot of stress on his shoulder, elbow, and hip joints.

 Because the water will support your dog’s body and it doesn’t involve much impact, swimming is one of the best options for dogs who are healthy enough to do so safely.

-Aspirin and ibuprofen are two of the most common NSAIDs, but there are a litany of drugs in this class, including several that are specifically formulated for canine use.
+Aspirin and ibuprofen are two of the most common NSAIDs used in humans, but there are a litany of drugs in this class, including several that are specifically formulated for canine use.
 Some of these include: